 It is important to note that, unlike some forms of life insurance, you can’t assign death in service benefits to mortgage repayments in the event of your death.
 Of course your family could use the cash received towards mortgage repayments, but you might be better off purchasing a decreasing term life insurance policy in addition in order to take care of your mortgage independently.

 Should I purchase life insurance as well?

 For the above reasons, opening up a life insurance policy to supplement your death in service pay-out is often a good idea.

-If you wish to do this, you should compare available quotes with Money Expert to make sure that you’re getting the best deals on the market for your extra cover.
+If you wish to do this, you should compare life insurance quotes with Money Expert to make sure that you’re getting the best deals on the market for your extra cover.